Fall time: the changing leaves, the smell of pumpkin spice, and of course, an flurry of holiday marketing campaigns.

 10. Partner with influencers

 Partnering with influencers around the holidays can help expand brand awareness and engagement with new customers.
 Many younger people look to influencers when deciding what products to purchase and often have large audiences.
+In fact, 73% of Gen Z’ers admit they will take their favorite influencers’ advice for holiday shopping.
 By working with influencers, their audience will be exposed to your brand.

 11. Boost your SEO campaigns